-"We like traditional that has a contemporary twist to it," Barb says.
-In the kitchen, beaded board on the island and back of the glass-front cabinets is pure cottage.
-But the high-gloss engineered quartz countertops, streamlined faucet, glass-tile backsplash and contemporary pendants are thoroughly 21st century.
+The kitchen in this Door County, Wisconsin home reflects the homeowner's desire for traditional with a contemporary twist.
+Beaded board on the island and back of the glass-front cabinets is pure cottage.
+But the high-gloss engineered quartz countertops, streamlined faucet, glass-tile backsplash and contemporary pendants are thoroughly modern.

 A way of life